 The desire to manufacture smaller electronic devices and overcome constraints on the size and number of transistors that can be packed onto an integrated circuit [1], has perpetuated active research into various alternatives to well-established silicon technology[2-4].
 One such avenue of research deals with atomic-sized conductors [5], in which fundamental processes such as bonding and the manifestation of friction at the atomic level become important.
 The scanning tunneling microscope (STM) or mechanically controllable break junction (MCBJ) [5, 6] are typically used for studying these systems.
 Both can be used to realize atomic-sized contacts between two surfaces experimentally.
 The accuracy of both techniques is made possible through the use of piezoelectric ceramics with the ability to displace, with subnanometer precision, one surface relative to the other [5].
-A bias voltage is routinely applied across the two surfaces.
+A bias voltage is routinely applied across the two surfaces in order to measure the current as a function of the relative displacement between the surfaces.
 Small bias voltages are used to ensure that the surfaces are in equilibrium at all times and consequently, that the electron transport across the atomic-sized contact region between the surfaces is adiabatic [5].
 Under such conditions the conductance G (= 1/R), the inverse of resistance) across the electrodes can be obtained directly from the measured current, by dividing it by the bias voltage.
 The conductance instead of the resistance is measured because it exhibits quantization under certain circumstances in metallic nano-contacts, among other atomic-sized systems of various geometries and made from different materials [7, 8].
 Conductance is usually expressed in units of $G_0 = 2e^2/h$, the quantum of conductance, with 2 being the multiplicity of the electron's spin, e its charge and h Planck's constant.